dartboard setup at home

 7 feet 9¼ inches (2.37 meters)

-Measured from the front face of the dartboard to the throwing line
+Measured from the front face of the dartboard to the throwing line.
+You can verify these professional setup requirements on the PDC Official Website.The perfect dartboard distance and height details are here.

 Always measure carefully.
 Even small distance errors can affect accuracy.